arcticicestudio/snowsaw/README.md

   - [Credits](#credits)

 ## Getting started
-Plase make sure to read the [design concept](#design-concept) and [configuration](#configuration) documentation sections before integrating snowsaw to understand the way it works.
+Please make sure to read the [design concept](#design-concept) and [configuration](#configuration) documentation sections before integrating snowsaw to understand the way it works.

 ### Integration
 #### Add the submodule